-Child / staff no longer needs to self-isolate if test is negative and they can return to school, as long as they feel well and anyone else in the household who had symptoms also tested negative.
+Child / staff no longer needs to self-isolate if test is negative and they can return to the setting, as long as they feel well and anyone else in the household who had symptoms also tested negative.
 More information here.